AlinaKriutchenko/MySQL/README.md

     #Year INT(4) DEFAULT '2020'
 );
 ```
-If you later need to combine this table with tables from previous years.
+If you later need to combine this table with table from previous years.
 In this case avoid Year column when insert values and it will be added automatically);

 ### Another way to define primary key: